JustinGuruTech/rhythm-visualizer/README.md

 This Python project is a rhythm visualizer that leverages the power of `pygame` to display complex rhythmic patterns.
 The visualizer creates an interactive experience that displays various beat patterns, especially accentuating odd time rhythms with visually distinguishable circles.

+See the [demo video](demo.mp4) for a preview of the visualizer in action.

 ## Installation

 To run this rhythm visualizer, you will need to have Python installed on your system as well as the `pygame` library.